-As much as both tools from the same manufacturer come with more similarities than differences, the differences separate each rotary tool from the other.
-It is the differences that you match with your needs.
-If you are looking for a lighter rotary tool, the Dremel Stylo might be the best choice.
-For more speed, the Dremel 3000 would be ideal.
-Please have a look at our Dremel 3000 vs Dremel 8220 comparison.
+As much as the two tools from the same manufacturer have more in common than they have differences, they are still very different from each other.
+It’s the differences that match you with your needs.
+If you are looking for a lighter rotary tool, the Dremel Stylo might be your best bet.
+If you need more speed, the Dremel 3000 would be ideal.
+Take a look at our Dremel 3000 vs Dremel 8220 comparison.

 - Dewalt dw713 vs dws713 | Are These Miter Saws Similar Enough? - November 24, 2022

 - Mirka 2.5 vs 5 - November 14, 2022

 - Power Tools for Woodworking: The Ultimate Guide - November 23, 2022